 Citizenship - To prepare students for success in the Naturalization process required for all who have the United States Citizenship Test as a goal.
 The content includes preparation for the citizenship test by studying U.S. history, government, culture, and symbols, with specific emphasis on rights and responsibilities under the Constitution of the United States of America.

 College Credit - The type of credit assigned to courses or course equivalent learning that is part of an organized and specified college degree and/or program.

 College Credit Certificate - Short-term career education program which is part of an AS or AAS degree.

 College Preparatory Instruction - Courses through which a high school graduate who applies for any college credit program may attain the communication and computation skills necessary to enroll in college credit instruction.
 Section 1004.02(11) Florida Statutes (F.S.)

-College Reach-Out Program (CROP) - A program to strengthen the educational motivation and preparation of low income or educationally disadvantaged students who otherwise would be unlikely to seek admission to a community college or university.
+College Reach-Out Program (CROP) - A program to strengthen the educational motivation and preparation of low income or educationally disadvantaged students who otherwise would be unlikely to seek admission to a Florida College System institution or university.
 The program targets 6th-12th graders.